cmdremily/BoronTrident/calibration/xy-differential-calibration.md

 ## Troubleshooting

 If the spreadsheet shows a larger `Scale Error` on both axis after the second calibration round, that typically indicates that you got the `rotation_distance` for `[x_stepper]` and `[y_stepper]` swapped.
-You can re-enter the measured values from the first calibration round with the deafult value for the `Old Rotations` to save yourself one calibration round.
+You can re-enter the measured values from the first calibration round with the default value for the `Old Rotations` to save yourself one calibration round.

 Other possible causes for the `Scale Error` being too high is measuring inconsistency, or failure to control all the parameters that affect the surface quality in the "Preparation" section.
-Please review the slicing parameters, and reslice as necessary.
+Please review the slicing parameters, and re-slice as necessary.

 Depending on how large the `Scale Error` is, you may chose settle for a larger value.
 However remember that the value